 Booklet printing / catalogues / multi page newsletters, especially in small quantities (up to 500) is one of our specialties.
-We have been producing this kind of work for over ten years.
+We have been producing this kind of work for over twelve years.
 We define booklets as saddle stitched publications — that is, publications consisting of two or more sheets of paper, bound together in the spine with two staples, folded in half and consisting of up to 64 pages.
 Publications of more than 64 pages are usually too thick to satisfactorily saddle stitch.
 They often have an unsightly bulge at the spine.
-If your publication has more than 64 pages, we offer perfect bound books.
+If your publication has more than 64 pages, we offer and recommend perfect bound books.

 You can click on any one of the booklet sizes below to go straight to the product page.